-- Locate the station south of the existing driveway approximately 170 feet east of Van Dyke Street (see Figure # on page 49). - Provide quality pedestrian and bike access to the station from Hudson Road, potentially including a new street on the existing driveway's alignment lined with landscaping. - Locate the BRT alignment near the northern edge of MnDOT property.
+- Locate the station south of the existing driveway approximately 170 feet east of Van Dyke Street (see Figure 37 on page 51). - Provide quality pedestrian and bike access to the station from Old Hudson Road, potentially including a new street on the existing driveway's alignment lined with landscaping. - Locate the BRT alignment near the northern edge of MnDOT property. - Avoid property impacts, particularly to affordable housing and historic buildings.

-(on facing page) Figure #: Base Map of White Bear Station Area
+(on facing page) Figure 33: Base Map of White Bear Station Area